xiongsiheng/Inductive-Semantic-Communication-Dataset/README.md

-# Semantic Communication
+# Inductive-Semantic Communication Dataset

-## Dataset
+## Introduction

-We provide the dataset used in our experiments here.
+We provide the dataset used in our inductive-semantic communication experiments here.